Huo Fo Vegetarian Court

 My hotpot was quite big - loads of wom bok and some imitation duck on top.
 I was happy that there was so much vegetable.
 One reason why I wanted to do the vegetarian thing was to force my intake of vegetables to increase.
 I was a bit apprehensive about trying the duck (was so sure I'd be disappointed) but Charlie gave it the thumbs up so I had a go.
 It tasted like Chinese smoked chicken.
 They did a decent job in imitating the texture of the meat and the skin.
 Got nothing on real duck meat of course but it's a satisfying attempt.

 One last comment: I REALLY liked the rice.
 I'm not usually a rice person and I try to stay away because I just see it as pointless carbs.
 However, this rice was delicious!
 I could have had bowlfuls with nothing else.
-I'm not sure everyone will 'get me' but the degree of separation of granules was just perfect.
+I'm not sure everyone will get what I'm trying to say but the degree of separation of granules was just perfect.
 Not too dry and hard; not too mushy and sticky.

 Huo Fo Vegetarian Court gave me a lot of confidence with my ability to last on nothing but vegetables for a month.
 I've learnt that there's so much more than tofu and chickpeas - there are whole MENUS catering for vegetarian people.
 I mean, obviously, there should be because there are loads of vegetarians out there.
 I don't think I was ignorant on the matter before but when you restrict yourself to vegetarian options, it's very different to just understanding that other people are vegetarian.
 I am reeeeeaaaally appreciative of any variety.